 In some embodiments, a glass substrate may be irradiated to create disconnected features in the substrate in order to control the fragmentation shape of the glass.
-Damaged regions of glass in the shapes of rectangles or stars may be generated in the glass substrate using an ion beam so that, mad lilea tha fact e.g., like a rectangle or star.
+Damaged regions of glass in the shapes of rectangles or stars may be generated in the glass substrate using an ion beam so that, upon fracturing, the fragments are shaped like the features, e.g., like a rectangle or star.
 Controlling the shape of the fragmentation may make it easier to separate the fractured glass from its environment.
-For example, chemically strengthened glass may be used in a pipe to hold back the flow of a fluid, such as seawater at a water desalination plant, until the pipe is connected to the desalination equipment and the plant is ready to being operations.
+For example, chemically strengthened glass may be used in a pipe to hold back the flow of a fluid, such as seawater at a water desalination plant, 5 until the pipe is connected to the desalination equipment and the plant is ready to being operations.
 At that point, the glass may be intentionally broken (e.g., by increasing the water pressure in the pipe).
 The glass may then be filtered out of the water, and by controlling the shape of the fragments of glass, it may be easier or cheaper to filter the majority of the glass out of the water.